ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

   (typically implemented in the system's kernel).
 - TCP and UDP in the kernel send and receive data over the available network layer interfaces.
-- Sockets are bound directly to transport-layer and network-layer addresses, obtained via a separate resolution step, usually performed by a system-provided stub resolver.
+- Sockets are bound directly to transport layer and network layer addresses, obtained via a separate resolution step, usually performed by a system-provided stub resolver.